The ACLU Foundation of San Diego & Imperial Counties (ACLUF-SDIC) seeks a Senior Policy Advocate.

 After 15 months of intensive strategic planning for our future – led by the ACLU-SDIC leadership team, ACLU-SDIC is restructuring to become an integrated advocacy organization that operationalizes our theory of change and prioritizes racial and economic justice, liberation and abolition.
 We are building on the affiliate’s proven track record of success combining impact litigation, lobbying, legal/policy analysis and research, field organizing, donor mobilization, strategic communications and non-partisan voter engagement to achieve meaningful, lasting social change across our region.

 The ACLU-SDIC is dedicated to confronting issues that threaten our most cherished civil rights and freedoms and defending the progress the ACLU has made over its 100-year history.
 And we are dedicated to working in relationship with people directly impacted by inequity to create a more just and fair society for us all.

-The Senior Policy Advocate will lead policy advocacy to address immigrants’ rights issue.
+The Senior Policy Advocate will lead policy advocacy to address policing practices.
 Develop strategy grounded in a racial justice lens to advance policy campaigns, conduct research on policies, and work with an integrative advocacy team to advance campaign goals.
 This role is for a self-starter that likes to develop and implement strategy and is comfortable with having management responsibilities.

 This position will be supervised by the Advocacy & Legal Director.
 The position may require travel and work on occasional weekends and evenings, as determined.